Oldman10000/happy_dogs_home/README.md

 * There were issues with the navbar elements and photos in the "Why Adopt" section on Iphone 5 and Samsung Galaxy Fold screens when testing the site as these devices particularly narrow screens.
 I added media queries to the affected elements to make them smaller at screen widths below 372px to compensate for this.

+* Navbar not transforming into hamburger icon for Ipad Pro.
+I noticed this was because the resolution for this device was slightly over the Bootstrap large container size, so changed the breakpoint of this element to xl to fix this.
+The same issue was occuring on the footer section where each element was displayed horizontally rather than vertically aligned as intended.
+Once again I fixed the breakpoint for each element to xl to ensure that it appeared as desired.

 # Deployment

 The project was deployed to GitHub Pages using the following steps...